ADRC of the Mother Lode

 Serving Amador, Calaveras, Mariposa, and Tuolumne Counties

 Area 12 Agency on Aging and Disability Resources Agency for Independent Living (DRAIL) have partnered to develop an Aging and Disability Resource Connection (ADRC) of the Mother Lode.
 The ADRC of the Motherlode creates a network of organizations that engages in person and family-centered planning and provides responsive and comprehensive information about referrals for long-term supports and services.
-The information received will enable people with disabilities, older adults, and their families to make informed choices regarding the supports needed to live with dignity in their home and be fully included in their communities for as long as possible.
+The information received will enable persons with disabilities, older adults, and their families to make informed choices regarding the supports needed to live with dignity in their home and be fully included in their communities for as long as possible.

 What is an Aging and Disability Resource Connection (ADRC)?

-ADRCs provide a central source of current, reliable, and objective information about a broad range of programs or services available to older adults and people with disabilities, regardless of income.
-ADRCs are welcoming and accessible places where older adults, people with disabilities, families, caregivers, and friends can obtain free, accurate, and unbiased information on several aspects of life, related to aging or living with a disability.
+ADRCs provide a central source of current, reliable, and objective information about a broad range of programs or services available to older adults and persons with disabilities, regardless of income.
+ADRCs are welcoming and accessible places where older adults, persons with disabilities, families, caregivers, and friends can obtain free, accurate, and unbiased information on several aspects of life, related to aging or living with a disability.
 These services help you or your loved ones make informed decisions about living independently with dignity in the setting of choice.

 How long do ADRC services last?